Santa Maria del Canneto (Pula, Croatia)

-The Basilica of Santa Maria del Canneto, or Santa Maria Formosa, was a sixth-century Byzantine church erected in Pola (modern-day Pula, Croatia) under the patronage of Maximianus, bishop of Ravenna.
+The Basilica of Santa Maria del Canneto, or Santa Maria Formosa, was a sixth-century Byzantine church.
+It was erected in Pola (modern-day Pula, Croatia) under the patronage of Maximianus, bishop of Ravenna.
 The structure was damaged at the time of the Venetian sack of Pola in 1243, and building material was subsequently taken from the ruins and primarily incorporated into the Marciana Library and the Basilica of Saint Mark in Venice.
 Of the large, triple-nave church, comparable in splendour to the Euphrasian Basilica in Parenzo (modern-day Poreč), only one of the lateral chapels survives.
 It constitutes the sole construction in Pola dating to the Byzantine period.

 History of the basilica

 Edification

 Installed as bishop of Ravenna in 546, Maximianus, a native of Vistar (Veštar) near Pola in Istria, continued the building programme of his predecessors Ecclesius and Ursicinus, completing the Basilicas of San Vitale and Sant'Apollinare in Classe.
 In Pola, where he had served as a young deacon, he had a new basilica erected on the site of a former temple of Minerva.
 Andreas Agnellus, the historian of the Ravennate bishops, indicates in Liber Pontificalis Ecclesiae Ravennatis that the church in Pola was the first to be erected by Maximianus.
+It was formally dedicated to the Virgin Mary under the title of Santa Maria Formosa.
+But since it was built in a low-lying area of the city near the marshes along the waterfront, it has been customarily known since the twelfth century as Santa Maria del Canneto (Saint Mary of the reeds).
+From at least the eighth century, a Benedictine abbey was attached.
+The abbey had jurisdiction over the Monastery of Saint Andrew di Serra, located on an island in the harbour of Pola.

+The church, 32 m long and 19 m wide, had three naves, divided by two rows of ten columns each that were surmounted by 'basket' capitals.
+The columns sat on low-lying walls that separated the three naves, as originally in the Euphrasian Basilica.
 Like other churches built in Africa and Italy following the Byzantine reconquest under Justinian, the floor of Santa Maria del Canneto was covered with mosaics.
 On the basis of surviving fragments, these mosaics, predominantly green and red, depicted intertwined lilies and lotus flowers together with curvilinear patterns.
 The central nave terminated in an apse with choir stalls for the monks and the cathedra of the abbot.
 In the centre rose the ciborium.
 The lateral naves ended in the prothesis, for the liturgical preparation of the bread and wine, and the diaconicon, for the dressing of the clergy.
 Attached to the structure, but independent, were two chapel-mausoleums, dedicated to Saint Andrew and to the Virgin Mary.